Samih-codes/Beginner_Python_Projects/Password_Generator/README.md

 ---

 Concepts Learned
-- Using the for loop with Python Lists
+- Utilizing the for loop with Python lists
-- For loops and the range() function
+- Employing for loops alongside the range() function